This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Can chickens eat pear seeds?

-No, chickens can’t eat pear seeds.
+Yes, chickens can eat pear seeds, but they may be a choking hazard.
 You may have heard that their seeds are poisonous.
-And technically, like apples, they do contain a small amount of cyanide.
+And technically, like feeding chickens apples, they do contain a small amount of cyanide.
 However, if they get a seed or two, they will likely be OK.

 It would probably take half an orchard to amass the quantity it would take to become dangerous.
 Maybe that’s a bit of an exaggeration, but I think you get the point.